 I never get tired of the awesome feeling I get when my writings are published.
 If you have not visited WGRT 102.3 FM's Entirely Women segment, you are truly missing out...

 As I look back on the past year, I see some goals not quite reached and a few accomplishments that make me proud.
-And, I begin the New Year creating new goals while finishing up old ones.
-I began the year in full force; eager to beat the 14 books I read in 2012 in… Continue reading Writer’s Update From 2013 to 2014
+And I begin the New Year by creating new goals while finishing up old ones.
+I began the year in full force, eager to beat the 14 books I read in 2012… Continue reading Writer’s Update From 2013 to 2014

 Kate’s husband passed away a year ago.
 After her period of grief, she decides to take back control of her life and begin anew.
 While packing to leave the home they once shared, her daughter finds a postcard of Lost Lake, and it sparks memories; giving Kate a strong desire to visit.
 Upon their arrival,… Continue reading Sarah Addison Allen’s Lost Lake

-“By creating mental spaciousness, you will realize that you have much more control over how you feel and think than you imagined.” – The Meditation Bible by Madonna Gauding Recently, I had an emotional break-down.
-I realized that my pent-up anger and frustration was a way for my depression to find refuge in my mind.
+“By creating mental spaciousness, you will realize that you have much more control over how you feel and think than you imagined.” – The Meditation Bible by Madonna Gauding Recently, I had an emotional breakdown.
+I realized that my pent-up anger and frustration were a way for my depression to find refuge in my mind.
 When… Continue reading Spacious Minds Have No Room for Depression

 You must be logged in to post a comment.